-The following table summarizes our significant contractual obligations and commitments as of December 31, 2017 (in thousands) and the anticipated effect of these obligations on our liquidity in future years:
+The following table summarizes our significant contractual obligations and commitments as of December 31, 2016 (in thousands) and the anticipated effect of these obligations on our liquidity in future years:

-- (1) Based on long-term debt and capital lease balances as of December 31, 2017.
-Interest obligations related to variable rate debt were calculated using variable rates in effect at December 31, 2017. - (2) Contractual cash obligations do not include accounts payable or accrued liabilities, which will be paid in the fiscal year ending December 31, 2018.
+- (1) Based on long-term debt and capital lease balances as of December 31, 2016.
+Interest obligations related to variable rate debt were calculated using variable rates in effect at December 31, 2016. - (2) Includes obligations related to landfill operating lease contracts. - (3) Contractual cash obligations do not include accounts payable or accrued liabilities, which will be paid in the fiscal year ending December 31, 2017.

-We have no contractual obligations related to unrecognized tax benefits at December 31, 2017.
+We have no contractual obligations related to unrecognized tax benefits at December 31, 2016.
 For a description of our commitments and contingencies, see Note 8, Final Capping, Closure and Post-Closure Costs, Note 10, Commitments and Contingencies and Note 14, Income Taxes, of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K.